MicrosoftDocs/mixed-reality/mixed-reality-docs/azure-labs-lab-1-translator-text.md

 -	The ***Results***, ***Translator***, and ***MicrophoneManager***, scripts are attached to the **Main Camera** object.
 -	You have placed your **Azure Translator Text API** service ***Key*** within the **authorizationKey** variable within the ***Translator*** Script.
 -	All the fields in the **Main Camera Inspector Panel** are assigned properly.
+- Your microphone is working when running your scene (if not, check that your attached microphone is the *default* device, and that you have set it up correctly within [Windows](https://support.microsoft.com/en-au/help/4027981/windows-how-to-set-up-and-test-microphones-in-windows-10)).

 You can test the immersive headset by pressing the ***Play*** button in the **Unity Editor**.
 The App should be functioning through the attached immersive headset.